tsutsu/github-auth3/README.md

 ## Hardening

-If you're worried about having an access token embedded in `/etc/ssh/sshd_config` (despite this token not really being able to do anything much), you can provide a path to a token file instead.
+If you're worried about having an access token embedded in `/etc/ssh/sshd_config` (despite this token not really being able to do anything much), you can provide a path to a file containing your token instead.

 You'll probably want to lock down access to the token file itself, but remember that it's the `AuthorizedKeysCommandUser`, not OpenSSH itself, that will need to access this file.

-Steps:

 1. Create the token file, and secure it: